VictorYuanY/n8n-ai-RAG/VYOrderbook.md

     *   `Loss of USD 1.0m` (instead of `- USD 1.0m Profit`)
     *   `Decrease of 5.0%` or `Decline of 5.0%` (instead of `- 5.0% Change`)

+###  4. IMPORTANT
+*   4.1 if you get PENDING in the ouput under state, status, example ,"status":{"state":"PENDING"}, try to run this query again for five time.

+*   4.2 when you get the email question, plesae read **Subject**, for example **:</b> FW: 2025 Global Orderbook as of Jul 14** , this means they are asking number for the week of Jul 14, which is week no of 28.
+DO NOT USE Current Week No as mentioned in 5.1 above.

 ------